The many faces of sensitive skin

-The common aggravating factors basically fall into three categories, evidenced by major studies led by La Roche-Posay on a total of over 6,000 consumers in 4/8 different countries.
+The common aggravating factors basically fall into three categories, evidenced by major studies led by La Roche-Posay over consumers coming from 8 different countries

 Environmental (59.8%)*: changes in temperature or humidity can bring on intense discomfort, as can sun exposure, pollution and even pollen exposure.

 Skincare products (55.1%)*: some contain potential irritants, like fragrances or colorants.
 Nickel is a common allergen found in many cosmetics.